orchidsoftware/platform/docs/en/tags.md

 # Tags
 ----------

-Tag (label) - a word or phrase that can combine a group of text, images, etc. on the topic
+A tag (mark) - is a keyword or a phrase that can thematically group text, images, etc.

 ## Use

-Tags can be connected to all created models, using the trait
+Tags can be connected to all created models by the following trait

 ```php
 use Cartalyst\Tags\TaggableTrait;